 Easy – Nothing is better than a homemade treat that comes together quickly with simple ingredients, and these granola cookies are just that!

-Customizable – The mix ins in this cookie recipe like the apricots, cranberries and raisins are optional, which helps make it customizable to your families preferences.
+Customizable – The mix ins in these chewy granola cookies are optional, which helps make it customizable to your family’s preferences.

-Flavorful – Not many cookies combine as many flavors as this one right here.
-The pops of assorted dried fruit and crunchiness of the pecans in this recipe are hard to beat.
+Flavorful – Not many cookies combine as many flavors as this one.
+The pops of assorted dried fruit and crunchiness of the pecans in these healthy granola cookies is hard to beat.

 Ingredients